priscy03/Seasonal-Analysis-and-Price-Optimization-of-Hotel-Bookings-and-Ancillary-Services/README.md

 •	Service offerings may not align with the highest-value guest preferences.

-An interactive Tableau dashboard used to report and explore revenue and pricing trends can be found here [link].
+An interactive Tableau dashboard used to report and explore revenue and pricing trends can be found here [(https://public.tableau.com/views/SeasonalAnalysisandPriceOptimizationofHotelBookingsandAncillaryServices/PricingDashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)].

 # Data Structure & Initial Checks